AaronFeng753/Waifu2x-Extension/README.md

 Thanks to waifu2x-ncnn-vulkan, Waifu2x-Extension could use any kind of gpu that support `Vulakn`, even Intel GPU.

-Already been tested on AMD RX550 and Intel UHD 620.
+Already been tested on AMD RX550, NVIDIA GeForce GTX 1070 and Intel UHD 620.

 # Features
 ### New features brought by this extension: